 On Friday evening, we drove to our hostel palace – Palatul Brukenthal which was breathtaking.
 It’s beautiful, romantic, scary… all in one.
-You can read in its gardens, spend a lovely night in or haunt ghosts in case you are living in older building in reconstruction, which is across the garden from the main building.
+You can read in its gardens, spend a lovely night in or haunt ghosts in case you are living in an older building in reconstruction, which is across the garden from the main building.
 You will love it, trust me.

 Next morning, you can hop in a car and be on Transfăgărăşan in almost no time (especially since we are talking about Romania, where the roads are in so great conditions, that you sometimes can’t go faster than 30 km/h.
 Set your destination for Lac Balea (Balea Lake) and enjoy the drive.